cerorziks/genomics-helicobacter-pylori/README.md

-# Bioinformatics tutorial for Helicobater pylori
+# Bioinformatics Tutorial for Helicobater pylori